Question: Is lower back pain before period sign of pregnancy or PMS?

 What causes severe lower back pain before period?

-Another reason you will get severe back pain before period is perimenopause, which occurs in women more than the age of 40.
+Another reason you may get more back pain before period is perimenopause, which occurs in women usually more than the age of 40.
+During this period, you may also get irregular periods, hot flashes, dry vagina and pain during intercourse.

 Upper back pain before period, is it normal?